teerthiladdad/ODT-2026-Hands-Off/README.md

 - [X] Weekly logs are updated
 - [X] Risk register is complete
 - [X] Testing log is updated
-- [x Playtesting notes are included
+- [x] Playtesting notes are included
-- [ ] Build photos are included
+- [x] Build photos are included
-- [ ] Final reflection is written
+- [x] Final reflection is written

 ---